 To secure S3 further, enable an S3 end point for private subnets and create a bucket policy to restrict traffic.
 This disables the ability for private subnets to reach end points outside of the region.
 End points can’t be used for NACL but can be used for SG, can’t be moved to another VPC, can’t be extended outside of the VPC, and can’t be tagged.
 This also requires DNS resolution in the VPC.
 End points can have policies which are more like bucket policies and require a

 S3 - AWS guarantees 99.99% availability for the S3 Platform and 11 x 9 for durability.

-S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge a retrieval fee; 99.9% availability; minimum charge of 30 days and 128kb regardless of size.
+S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge for retrieval; 99.9% availability; minimum charge of 30 days and 128kb regardless of size.

 S3 Intelligent tiering - uses AI to put the data in the right storage class; slightly modified storage classes with Archive Access and Deep Archive as options

 It might minutes to hours to retrieve an object from Glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.

 Files moved to Glacier via a lifecycle policy can only be managed using the S3 interface/API.